Alice in Chains (album): Music

-The album combines the musical styles of both Dirt and Jar of Flies with both heavy compositions played in lowered guitar tunings and acoustic approaches combining melodic harmonies with dissonant guitar riffs.
-The dark and depressive nature of the music also remained unchanged.
-Jerry Cantrell admitted in an interview with Rolling Stone around the release of the album that "our music's kind of about taking something ugly and making it beautiful".
-Despite the genre-blending, Cantrell claimed the album retained the band's heavy metal roots, while incorporating blues, rock and roll, and even punk rock.
-Critics have also described the album as grunge, hard rock, sludge metal or doom metal.
+Alice in Chains combines the musical styles of both Dirt and Jar of Flies with lowered guitar tunings and acoustic approaches, combining melodic harmonies with dissonant guitar riffs.
+The dark and depressive nature of the music remained; Jerry Cantrell said in an interview with Rolling Stone around the release of the album: "our music's kind of about taking something ugly and making it beautiful".
+Despite the genre-blending, Cantrell said the album retains the band's heavy metal roots, while incorporating blues, rock and roll, and even punk rock.
+Critics have described the album as grunge, hard rock, sludge metal, and doom metal.

-While heavy guitar sounds continued to be a hallmark of the band's sound, Rolling Stone noted influences from Cream, Crosby, Stills and Nash, and the Allman Brothers Band on the record's calmer songs and ballads, suggesting the "hazier, more otherworldly aesthetic" may have been the result of "sleepless nights and controlled substances."
-By contrast, the Los Angeles Times described most of the album as frequently shifting between "teeth-gnashing metal, bluesy acoustic songs and pop-friendly, chorus-heavy tunes".
+While heavy guitar sounds continued to be a hallmark of Alice in Chains' sound, Rolling Stone noted influences from Cream, Crosby, Stills and Nash, and the Allman Brothers Band on the record's calmer songs and ballads, saying the "hazier, more otherworldly aesthetic" may have been the result of "sleepless nights and controlled substances".
+In contrast, Los Angeles Times described most of the album as frequently shifting between "teeth-gnashing metal, bluesy acoustic songs and pop-friendly, chorus-heavy tunes".
 Much of the music was co-written by Cantrell and one or both of Inez and Kinney during rehearsals in the studio.
-There were three exceptions: the two songs from Cantrell's home sessions, "Grind" and "Again", were written alone, and Staley wrote "Head Creeps".
+There are three exceptions: Cantrell alone wrote "Grind" and "Again", which originate from his home sessions, and Staley wrote "Head Creeps".